Cookie Policy

 3. Use the historical thinking skill of contextualization to understand the economic and political circumstances that contributed to economic crises after 1900.

-4. Analyze primary source documents to evaluate the economic crises and how governments responded them in the interwar period.
+4. Analyze primary source documents to evaluate the economic crises and how governments responded to them in the interwar period.

 Vocab Terms: